Corporate Governance Initiatives

 Dialogue with institutional investors

-- In FY2024, we also conducted one-on-one dialogues with institutional investors to have deeper discussions aimed at enhancing our management oversight function.
-We used a web conferencing system to share information and exchange opinions with 11 companies (8 domestic, 3 overseas), mainly financial analysts and fund managers.
+- In FY2025, we again held individual dialogues with institutional investors to deepen discussions aimed at enhancing the management oversight function.
+We shared information and exchanged opinions with 11 companies (8 domestic, 3 overseas), primarily financial analysts and fund managers, via online conferencing.

-- We were able to have in-depth exchanges of opinions on management issues and the expectations of institutional investors for outside directors.
-The feedback and knowledge gained from these dialogues are utilized in discussions at meetings of the Board of Directors and in improving our management oversight function.
+- We were able to have in-depth exchanges of opinions on management issues, what institutional investors expect of outside directors, and other matters.
+The insights and observations obtained through these dialogues are utilized to enrich discussions in Board of Directors meetings and to enhance the management oversight function.

 Dialogue with employees